Why Americans

 American Ghosts Are Often About History

-Many American ghost stories are really stories about history that has not been resolved.
+Many American ghost stories are stories about history that has not been resolved.

 Slavery.